James E. Rogers (attorney): Philanthropic activity

-An active supporter of education, he and his wife, Beverly, made substantial financial contributions to various colleges and universities.
+An active supporter of education, he and his wife Beverly made substantial financial contributions to various colleges and universities.
 Their gift to the University of Arizona College of Law totaled $115 million.
 In November 1998, the Arizona Board of Regents renamed the University of Arizona college of Law James E. Rogers College of Law.

 Active in all the communities in which Sunbelt has television stations, Rogers served as a member of the Dean's Advisory Council of the University of Nevada, Engineering College in Reno, Nevada (to which he gave or pledged $750,000); was a member of the Dean's Council of the UNLV College of Law in Las Vegas (to which he gave or pledged $28,500,000); and was a member and President-Elect of the Idaho State University Foundation in Pocatello, Idaho (to which he gave or pledged $20 million).
 Sunbelt constructed a building on the campus of Great Basin Community College in Elko, Nevada at a cost to Sunbelt of approximately $1.25 million.
 This building formerly housed the studios for KENV-DT, along with classrooms for teaching communications.

-Marriage and children
+Personal life

-He was married to Beverly Barlow.
-Jim Rogers had 3 children from a previous marriage: Suzanne Rogers Plant, Kimberly Rogers Cell, and Perry Rogers; and eight grandchildren.
+Rogers was married to Beverly Barlow and had three children from a previous marriage: Suzanne Rogers Plant, Kimberly Rogers Cell, and Perry Rogers, along with eight grandchildren.

-He announced in early 2014 that when he died (June 14, 2014), his wife, Beverly, would take over ownership of the television stations.
-The flagship station was later sold to Sinclair Broadcast Group which effectively made Intermountain West Communications Company a defunct company.
+Illness and death

+In January 2014, Rogers was diagnosed with bladder cancer for the second time.
+At the time of his diagnosis, Rogers had begun to sell some of his television stations in Idaho and Wyoming, but still owned stations in Arizona, Montana, and Nevada; his wife Beverly would temporarily take over day-to-day operations of the television stations.
+Rogers died on June 14, 2014, at the age of 75.

+Following Rogers' death, Sinclair Broadcast Group announced in September 2014 that it would acquire KSNV, which was the last station Rogers owned, for $120 million; a significant portion of the proceeds from the station's sale were set aside side for educational outreach purposes.